South Carolina Airbag Defect Injury Attorneys

 Late deployments of airbags

-Airbags are intended to deploy within milliseconds of the airbag computer sensing that a crash of significant magnitude is occurring.
+Airbags are intended to deploy within milliseconds of the airbag computer senses that a crash of significant magnitude is occurring.
 However, sometimes due to sensor placement issues, faulty components, or airbag algorithm problems, the airbag can deploy after it should.
 Then the occupant does not receive the protection intended until after the forces of the impact have already caused injuries that could have been prevented.

 Failure of an airbag to deploy

 Most manufacturers design airbags to deploy in moderate to severe accidents.
 The forces required to deploy an airbag in time may do more harm than good when they are deployed in minor crashes.
-However, as airbags become increasingly complex more and more fail to deploy situations are being seen.
+However, as airbags become increasingly complex, more and more fail to deploy situations are being seen.
 In these cases, consumers can sustain injuries that could have been prevented if the airbag would have deployed as intended and designed.